What is Prepping and What is a Prepper?

-This is also the transition point where serious considerations will need to be taken to realistically get beyond this level.
-At this level, most preppers have a bug out bag (BOB), get home bag (GHB), and have started looking into specialized kits.
+This is also the transition point where serious considerations will need to be taken to really get beyond this level.
+At this level, most preppers have a bug-out bag (BOB), get-home bag (GHB), and have started looking into specialized kits.

 4. Prepping for a Year and Beyond

-Prepping for over a year without modern society is a difficult task, and the top ‘level’ of prepping since most tactics to get to a year worth of preparedness are the same tactics that allow indefinite survival.
-To do this, preppers look at bug out locations (BOLs) as options during emergencies (especially if they live in an urban or suburban area).
-They also may invest in a bug out vehicle (BOV) to transport them, or allow them to survive on the move.
+Prepping for over a year without modern society is a difficult task, and the top ‘level’ of prepping since most tactics to get to a year’s worth of preparedness are the same tactics that allow indefinite survival.
+To do this, preppers look at bug-out locations (BOLs) as options during emergencies (especially if they live in an urban or suburban area).
+They also may invest in a bug-out vehicle (BOV) to transport them or allow them to survive on the move.